 Because of that long deployment, my husband missed the 1st year of my son’s life.
-He missed him starting to roll and become mobile.
+He missed him starting to roll over and become mobile.
 He missed him crawling and saying his first words.
 He missed starting solid food and learning to stand.

 The truth is, deployments happen whether you have babies or not.
-As a military spouse you have to accept this and make the best of everything.
+As a military spouse, you have to accept this and make the best of everything.
 The challenge comes with wanting them to be home and wanting to cherish your baby’s first year.

 How do you not rush through all of your baby’s 1st?
 How do you make the best of things when their dad is away?

 You could make a scrapbook or simply send the photos.
 You could also just post them online if your spouse can see them.
 I know my husband loved seeing all the photos I sent during the deployments.
 Don’t forget to send photos with you in them too.
-I am sure your spouse would love to see those as well.
+Your spouse would love to see those as well.

-In your journal you can include information about your baby.
+In your journal, you can include information about your baby.
 You can always read this part to your spouse after they come home or include some of it in a letter to him.
 Journaling will help you get your feelings out and that is a big part of going through a deployment.

 Remember, deployments won’t last forever and most people do not have to experience such a long deployment like I had to.
 Yes, your husband is missing a lot right now but he will be home and be able to make memories with you and your children again soon.
 Remember that.

 If you have older children, make plans for them and bring your baby along.
 If the baby is your only child, make plans to go to playdates and walks to get out of the house.
 Find other mom friends and try to work on yourself as you can.
-Staying busy with your baby will help you enjoy that first year but also allow time to pass so your husband will be home with you again.
+Staying busy with your baby will help you enjoy that first year but also allow time to pass so your spouse will be home with you again.

 Missing a lot of their child’s first year is hard for service members.
 It can also be hard on the parent who is at home.
 Wanting to enjoy that first year fully but also wanting the year to go by so they can get back to regular family life.
 This isn’t easy and one of those things military spouses have to deal with during their years as a military family.